-Blending tool in Photoshop (or blending modes or mixing modes) are used to determine how two layers are blended into each other.
+Blending tools in Photoshop (or blending modes or mixing modes) are used to determine how two layers are blended into each other.
 The default blend mode in most applications is simply to hide the lower layer with whatever is present in the top layer.
 However, as each pixel has a numerical representation, a large number of ways to blend two layers is possible.

 Blending Modes have been added to Photoshop since 1994 when Layers were first introduced in the software.
 Since that time, Adobe continuously adds more blending modes, currently, there are 27 Blending Modes in Photoshop.
-30 Blending Modes if you include the two extra Blending Modes for the painting tools (Behind and Clear) and the extra Blending Mode for groups (Pass Through).
+30 Blending Modes if you include the two extra Blending Modes for the painting tools (Behind and Clear) and the extra Blending Mode for groups (Pass-Through).

 The purpose of this tutorial is to show you how exactly each of one of the Blending Modes works, so you don’t have to experiment as much.